 Recently we proposed a novel approach to auditory scene analysis.
-The approach effectively converts the auditory signal into video, and applies machine learning methods that have been shown to work well in the visual domain.
-In the past we showed that the approach attained state of the art performance on auditory emotion recognition datasets.
-Unfortunately the available datasets for emotion recognition research are typically collected in noise-free laboratory environments, and thus it was unclear whether the approach would generalize well in
+The approach effectively converts the auditory signal into video, and applies machine learning methods that have been shown to work very well in the visual domain.
+In the past we showed that the approach attained state of the art performance on standard auditory emotion recognition datasets.
+Unfortunately the available datasets are typically collected in noise-free laboratory environments, and thus it was unclear to us whether the approach would generalize well in the difficult conditions of daily life.